FVITech/WEB2000/test01.md

     9. Before submitting, ensure your code is browserified.
 If the first line is not a long, minified function then you did it wrong.
     10. Commit and push to github
     11. Upload the game to yourname.fvi-grad.com

+7. Bonus points: Produce a minified bundle for the exercise above using uglifyjs.